Lesson Solving the system of algebraic equations of degree 2

 Note that these solutions represent two intersection points of parabolas in Figure 2.

-Note that you could get the same equation (18) and the same solutions by equating right sides of equations (14) and (15).
-Surely, this is simply another, implicit way to make "elimination", instead of explicit way shown in the text above.
+Also note that you could get the same equation (18) and the same solutions by equating right sides of equations (14) and (15).
+It is simply another way to make elimination.

 As the fourth form of the system of two polynomial equations of degree 2 we consider the following